Are you a great backup?

-This is a perfect opportunity to use John Boyd’s OODA Loop to insure your assistance will be properly focused.
+This is a perfect opportunity to use John Boyd’s OODA loop to ensure your assistance will be properly focused:

-If you have physical skills and apply them legally and affectively on behalf of other officers, you will see officers will breathe a sigh of relief as you arrive on the scene.
-Training to maintain — and expand upon — your skill-set will not only help you survive on the street, but those skills will help other officers survive also.
+If you have physical skills and apply them legally and effectively on behalf of other officers, you will see officers will breathe a sigh of relief as you arrive on the scene.
+Training to maintain – and expand upon – your skill set will not only help you survive on the street, but those skills will help other officers survive also.

-These skills include verbalization, empty hand, firearms, TASER, pepper spray, baton as well as knowing how to legally apply these skills and tools.
-Try to achieve a black belt” level of expertise at all of your survival skills.
+These skills include verbalization, empty hand control, firearms, TASER, pepper spray and baton, as well as knowing how to legally apply these skills and tools.
+Try to achieve a black belt-level of expertise at all of your survival skills.
 Lives depend on your skills, including your own.

 Seek them out, learn to use them and you shall find success at “getting your arm.”